diffpy/diffpy.utils/doc/source/examples/diffraction_objects_example.rst

     plt.show()

-The ``scale_to()`` method returns a new ``DiffractionObject`` which we can assign to a new variable and make use of,
+The ``scale_to()`` method returns a new ``DiffractionObject`` which we can assign to a new variable and make use of.

-The default behavior is to align the objects based on the maximal q-value of each diffraction object, so they will align at the intensity at these indices.
+The default behavior is to align the objects based on the maximal value of each diffraction object.

 .. code-block:: python